-The registration fee must be paid online via the College website following submission of a registration form to the Training Department.
+The registration fee must be paid online via the College website following the submission of a registration form to the Training Department.
 Following a request from the College for payment, trainees must log in to the College website and pay the registration within 14 days of the request.

 How do I renew my registration after the first year?

 Trainees will be asked to set up a direct debit to pay their registration fee automatically after the first year and will be notified in advance when this is due to happen.
-Alternatively, trainees will be contacted by the Finance Department and asked to pay the annual fee by a certain date.
+Alternatively, trainees will be contacted by the Finance team and asked to pay the annual fee by a certain date.
 Failure to pay by the deadline set will result in trainees no longer being registered with the College.

 What are the benefits of registration?